-Factorization has several advantages, such as simplifying analysis, design, implementation, and deconvolution compared to previous approaches are based on optimization.
+Factorization has several advantages, such as simplifying analysis, design, implementation, and deconvolution compared to previous approaches based on optimization.

 For more details, the following paper is a relevant source.
 Fortunato, H. E. and Oliveira, M. M. (2012), Coding Depth through Mask Structure.
 Computer Graphics Forum, 31: 459-468.